AlejandroSantorum/HighDim_DataAnal_Course/README.md

 # HighDim_DataAnal_Course
-Harvard High Dimensional Data Analysis course
+Harvard's High Dimensional Data Analysis Course: A focus on several techniques that are widely used in the analysis of high-dimensional data